 Thinking of fast growing firms, there appears to be a significant concentration of firms with 10-19 employees (36 percent) and 20-49 employees (31 percent).
 These firms make up approximately 45 percent of all firms in our study group, but nearly 67 percent of all fast growing firms.
 We also see high concentrations of firms with 20-49 and 50-99 employees in both the moderate and slow growth categories.
 Together, these firms make up 25 percent of all study firms, but 48 percent of all moderate growth and nearly 40 percent of all slow growth firms.
 We see relative concentration of stable growth firms among companies with 5-9 employees.
 There is a high concentration of declining firms among businesses with 1-4 employees.
-It should be noted that based on our study focus, companies with 1-4 employees can only land in the declining class, as a business only made the initial study group by having at least five employees in 2007.
+It should be noted that based on our study focus, companies with 1-4 employees in 2007.
 That said, these data show that most of the employment movement, whether it be fast, stable, or slow is happening among the small companies (less than 100) in the Capital Region, especially among those with less than 50 employees.